Thanjavur Maratha kingdom

 The Thanjavur Maratha kingdom ruled by the Bhonsle dynasty was a principality of Tamil Nadu between the 17th and 19th centuries.
-Their native language was Marathi.
-Venkoji was the founder of the dynasty.
+Their native language was Thanjavur Marathi.
+Vyankoji Bhosale was the founder of the dynasty.

 Maratha conquest of Thanjavur

 Following the demise of Chola rule in the 13th century (specifically around 1279), the Thanjavur area came under the rule of the Pandyas and then, following the invasion of Malik Kafur, it fell into disorder.

 Pandya nadu very quickly reasserted their independence and added Thanjavur to their domain.
 Soon afterwards, however, they were conquered by the Vijayanagara Empire.
-The Emperor appointed his trusted Kin, who belonged to the Telugu Balija caste as Governors (Nayakas) of Madurai and Tanjavur.
+The Emperor appointed his trusted Kin, who belonged to the Telugu-speaking Balija caste as Governors (Nayakas) of Madurai and Tanjavur.
 An internal family squabble between Chokkanatha Nayak of Madurai Nayak dynasty and his uncle Vijayaraghava Nayaka of Tanjavur led to a war and eventually ended in the defeat of Thanjavur.
 The rule of the Thanjavur Nayaks lasted until 1673, when Chokkanatha Nayak, the ruler of Madurai, invaded Thanjavur and killed its ruler, Vijayaraghava.